Stan of Arabia: Part 1: Plot

 The next day, Bullock relocates Stan and his family to Saudi Arabia as a punishment for the roast.
-The family initially enjoy the chance to experience new things, but Roger freaks out upon learning that alcohol is banned in Saudi Arabia.
-Meanwhile, Stan receives his new mission: overseeing guards protecting a pipeline that’s being built.
-As the family adjusts to the new culture, Francine finds that she likes the neighboring women although she doesn’t like how they cater to their men.
-Stan, however, learns about the country’s strict moral codes from his new co-workers and finds that he loves it, especially the ones that involve women.
-And Steve is thrilled to find out that, not only is he considered a man, he can fire guns whenever he wants.
+The family initially enjoys the chance to experience new things, but Roger freaks out upon learning that alcohol is banned in Saudi Arabia.
+Meanwhile, Stan receives his new mission: overseeing guards protecting a pipeline that's being built.
+As the family adjusts to the new culture, Francine finds that she likes the neighboring women, although she doesn’t like how they cater to their men.
+Stan, however, learns about the country's strict moral codes from his new co-workers and finds that he loves it, especially the ones that involve women.
+Steve is thrilled to discover that he is not only considered a man but can fire guns whenever he wants.
 Stan begins throwing orders around but Francine resists.
 At the same time, Hayley is begging Steve to accompany her to the bazaar so she can leave the house.
 Roger, hidden in a burka, goes with them.
 At home that night, Stan introduces Francine to his new second wife.
 Back at the bazaar, Steve sells Roger to a man who thinks Roger is a woman.

 With his new money, Steve buys a Mercedes, sunglasses, grenades, and a bootleg DVD of the Michael Moore documentary from earlier.
 During a dinner party, Stan enjoys himself with his new friends, even accepting a robe as a gift, while Francine engages in a brutal fight with his second wife.
 Bullock calls and tells Stan he can have his old job in the States back but Stan says that he likes Saudi Arabia.
-Meanwhile, the other Smiths are in grave trouble: Steve crashes his Mercedes into an oil derrick in the middle of the desert, Roger is being taken to a remote location by his new husband, Hayley is running from the morality police and Francine is being smacked with the dishwasher by her rival.
+Meanwhile, the other Smiths are in grave trouble: Steve crashes his Mercedes into an oil derrick in the middle of the desert, Roger is being taken to a remote location by his new husband, Hayley is running from the morality police, and Francine is being smacked with the dishwasher by her rival.
 Stan angrily tells Bullock he renounces his American citizenship and burns the family's passports; he intends to stay on the Arabian peninsula.

 Production

-The episode aired on Fox in the United States on November 6, 2005, and was written by Nahnatchka Khan and directed by Rodney Clouden.
-In 2006, during an interview with MovieWeb, Mike Barker and Matt Weitzman named it their favorite of episode of the season, saying: "...it really is tough to pick a favorite.
-I'm really fond of the "Stan of Arabia" two parter.
-It was actually intended to be a one-hour special when we kind of pitched the idea to the network.
+"Stan of Arabia: Part 1" frequently lampoons Saudi Arabian culture and misogynistic tendencies.
+In 2006, during an interview with MovieWeb, Mike Barker and Matt Weitzman named it their favorite episode of the season, saying they were "really fond of the (episode)."
+They then went on to note that the episode was "actually intended to be a one-hour special when we kind of pitched the idea to the network.
 They said, "Go for it!
 We can do that."
 And then suddenly it's like, "We can't do that."
 As a one-hour it was really nice and pure and clean, and now it's a two-parter but I think it still works really well."